 The rain came pouring down as I topped the mullock heap.
 Drenched, I must admit to descending gloomily to Footrot Flats, a soggy site south of the dam, where I thought our planting had totally failed.
-Not so – after record spring and summer rains and the warmth that comes with client change, the hybrid eucs and Turkey oaks were rising from the dead.
+Not so – after record spring and summer rains and the warmth that comes with climate change, the hybrid eucs and Turkey oaks were rising from the dead.
 Many were becoming entangled in their plastic sleeves, so I removed the worst cases.
 Will now have to check whether or not they're more vulnerable to bouncing roos and ravaging wallabies.

 Ballarat Region Treegrower members with pruning experience will teach and supervise at the field day, which will start at 11am on Friday 17 October.
 We’ll stick to forestry trees and practice on invading trees along the 5ha biorich plantation’s edges.
 Pruning is not just about form pruning for timber values – although if you want to get a sawlog some time in the future, you’ll need to prune.
 Pruning is also a way of reducing dense canopy trees that are outcompeting shrubs in an environmental planting.
 And pruning makes it possible to walk and see through what could otherwise become impenetrable scrub.
 There’s some who argue you can overprune – so come along, learn another skill and be part of the discussion.